Food Yogi on the Healthy You TV show

 “What is right for you, may not be right for me.
 In other words, we have to first think about our body constitution.
 Whereas I may have a good percentage of the “fire” element in my body, you may not, and so more “fire” foods would serve you well.
 Moreover, we also have to consider the time of day and time of year.

-“Today I am making potato paratha’s, so here we have the grounding energy of wheat and potato, coupled with the fire energy of chillies in the mango chutney, and because we are still just getting over a chilly winter, but love ice cream, I am making a non-dairy ice cream so that we won’t have issues with mucus build up.”
+“Today I am making potato paratha’s, so here we have the grounding energy of wheat and potato, coupled with the fire energy of chilies in the mango chutney, and because we are still just getting over a chilly winter, but love ice cream, I am making a non-dairy ice cream so that we won’t have issues with mucus build-up.”

 Turner also talked about his work with Food for Life and how the focus of the charity is not feeding the hungry, but rather uniting the world through pure food.
 “With that approach, we directly address the cause of world hunger — disunity.”